guilhermeytalo/NubankIo/README.md

 $ ionic serve
 ```

-After installation and the serve run on your machine, set your navigator to dev tools and "toogle device toolbar".
+After installation and the serve run on your machine, set your navigator to dev tools and "toogle device toolbar" to see in mobile perspective.